nanovms/ops-documentation/vsphere.md

 Vsphere Integration
 ========================

-OPS works perfectly fine with VSphere ESX 7.0.
+OPS works perfectly fine with VSphere ESX 6.7 and 7.0.

 It uses the pvsci driver for storage and vmnetx3 for networking.